root-project/root/docbook/users-guide/Histograms.md

 the cell contents.
 The cells with negative contents are drawn with an X on top of the boxes.
 With option `
-                        BOX1` a button is drawn for each cell with surface proportional to contents’ absolute value.
+                        BOX1` a button is drawn for each cell with surface proportional to contents' absolute value.
 A sunken button is drawn for negative values, a raised one for positive values.

 #### The ERRor Bars Options